Circles360/Circles360.github.io/README.md

 ### 2. Flowchart

 Our flowchart is rendered using the `react-flow-renderer` npm library.
 It reads all the data scraped by the web scraper and displays relevant courses and their prerequisites onto the screen.
 Coures are represented by circular nodes, and prerequisites are represented by edges.
 Clicking a course will add it to your plan and unlock future courses.
-We implement many advanced algorithms to accurately update the state of the flowchart and to improve the user experience, all of which will be explained below.
+We've implemented many advanced algorithms to accurately update the state of the flowchart and to improve the user experience, all of which will be explained below.
 All examples provided refer to the flowchart of Engineering (Honours) - Software Engineering.

 #### Selecting Courses
 Click on an unselected course to select it.
 This will add it to your plan and can potentially unlock other courses.